 The truth is that there are dozens of specific causes of painful sex—from niche medical conditions to emotional factors.
 But today, we're just going to talk about the most common ones.
 That said, we're not trying to get all WebMD on you, so it's best to consult with an ob-gyn you trust before moving forward with any sort of treatment.
-But to get you started with a bit of information, read on to discover seven common reasons women experience pain during sex (and what you can do about them).
+But to get you started with a bit of information, read on to discover seven common causes of painful sex and how to treat them.

 To help with the painful-sex part of endometriosis specifically, Valle recommends switching up your positions to avoid too-deep penetration.
 "This might entail some experimentation since every woman with endometriosis presents differently," says Valle.
 "Shallow sex and side-to-side or doggy style might be preferred," she says.
 Avoiding sex when pain is worse during times in your cycle might also be a good idea.
 "A journal of her pain would be helpful to determine this," Valle suggests.

 There are tons of different types of dermatologic conditions that can occur in and around the vulva, so you'll definitely want to hit up your general practitioner if you think this might apply to you.
 In terms of how they affect your ability to enjoy sex, some are worse than others.
 "Lichen sclerosis of the vulva is one vulvar condition that alters the architecture of the vulva, which can ultimately cause sexual pain if left untreated," Valle explains.
 Vulvodynia is another example, which is a condition that causes chronic vulvar pain for seemingly no reason.